FlashZ/Homeworld_Map_Collection/README.md

-# Homeworld (1999), Homeworld: Cataclysm/Emergence, and Homeworld: Cataclysm – Multiplayer Map Collection
+# Homeworld and Homeworld: Cataclysm – Multiplayer Map Collection
 *Preserving two decades of community creativity*

 ## About
 This repository is an **archive of fan‑made multiplayer maps for the original *Homeworld* and *Homeworld: Cataclysm/Emergence*** (1999–2000, v1.05 GOTY and v1.00).
 Many of these files circulated on relicnews.com, WON, and early clan websites in the 2000‑2005 era and are increasingly hard to find.
 Everything here is provided *as‑is* for historical and educational purposes.

-Thanks to [@Volans-SF] (https://www.github.com/Volans-SF) for providing additional HW1 maps and all of the Cataclysm Maps.
+Thanks to [@Volans-SF](https://www.github.com/Volans-SF) for providing additional HW1 maps and all of the Cataclysm Maps.

 ## Directory layout
 HW1_maps/ # each sub‑folder is a self‑contained level